Nuvei/nuvei-plugin-woocommerce/readme.txt

 == Changelog ==

+= 3.5.0 =
+* In the plugin_loaded callback we will load only the text domain.
+The idea is to prevent using of translated texts before the domain is loaded.
+* All translated texts from the config file were moved in the main file.
+* Added a possibility to modify Simply Connect style from the plugin settings.

 = 3.4.1 =
 * Most of the plugin's hooks were moved into init callback method.
 In the plugin_loaded callback we will load only the text domain.
 The idea is to prevent using of translated texts before the domain is loaded.
 * All translated texts in the config file were moved in the main file.